-You probably won't be able to enjoy everything the park has to offer in one day, so reserve an RV campsite from the more than 300 available and stay a night or two so you can have time to do everything you want.
+You probably won't be able to enjoy everything the park has to offer in one day, so reserve one of the 300 RV campsites available.
 Visitors to the park can enjoy hiking, cross-country skiing, biking, fishing, metal detecting, picnicking, practicing their aim at the shooting range, and trapping.
 Best of all, no matter how you choose to spend your time at Algonac State Park, you'll be able to see an abundance of plants and animals that you probably don't see in your everyday life.

 The roads within Algonac State Park aren't perfect, but most of them are at least paved.
 There are no especially tight turns, but some of the roads are gravel, which some visitors find difficult to navigate with a big RV.
 Still, as long as you take it slow and steady you shouldn't have any problems getting around the park in your RV.
 It is worth noting that there aren't a whole lot of roads within the park to begin with.

-There is a road from the entrance to the campgrounds, picnic areas, and archery range, but most of the "roads" within the park are actually foot trails and are not suitable for vehicle usage.
+There is a road from the entrance to the campgrounds, picnic areas, and the archery range, but most of the "roads" within the park are actually foot trails and are not suitable for vehicle usage.
 A very large chunk of the park has absolutely no roads or foot trails, though, and is a dedicated wildlife area.
 It should also be noted that all of the roads within the campgrounds are one-way, so be sure to always follow the flow of traffic.

 The Port Huron KOA campground is near big-city attractions and amenities in Detroit and Flint in addition to the St. Clair River and Port Huron’s activities, such as fishing and boating.
 The area also features plenty of history and culture as well as family-friendly activities and tours.
 This award-winning, resort-style campground is an attraction in itself with catered breakfasts, ice cream, a snack bar and Kamping Kitchen, miniature golf and other recreational facilities, a pool, bike rentals, a dog park and planned activities for visitors of all ages.

 With historic lighthouses, the "Twin Bridges," and Port Huron close by, Emmett, MI makes a great starting place for an hour-long trip to Detroit or Flint.
 Find a deluxe lakefront spot for rigs up to 80 feet at the Emmett KOA, set on 40 wooded acres with a four-acre lake and sandy beach ideal for fishing and swimming.
 Full hookup sites with up to 50-amp service, concrete patios with patio furniture and gas grills provide additional convenience.
-There's Wi-Fi, cable TV, bike rentals and mini golf to keep you entertained.
+There's Wi-Fi, cable TV, bike rentals and mini-golf to keep you entertained.
 Propane and firewood are both available on-site.

 From November until March, the campsites at the Riverfront Campground are not reservable and are only available on a first-come, first-served basis.
-Although it stays fairly busy year round, especially on weekends and holidays, you should still be able to get a site when you arrive due to the sheer number of sites.
+Although it stays fairly busy year-round, especially on weekends and holidays, you should still be able to get a site when you arrive due to the sheer number of sites.

 Nature programs are offered at the park during the spring and summer months and are an activity many RV visitors like to take part in.
 The programs vary widely, covering everything from specific bird species to the general history of the area.
 They are a great opportunity to get kids interested in nature and conservationism, but also provide a fun and engaging way for visitors of all ages to learn something new and enjoy the natural beauty of the park.